Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

   - useful for signed urls
 - restrict access using signed URLs or cookies
 - can use WAFs
+- works with private web servers as well

 ### Edge location

 - location where the content is cached
+- you can also write content to an edge location
 - separated to an AWS region/az
+- more edge locations than regions and AZs

 ### Origin